Kitagawa Station: Layout

 The station consists of an island platform serving two tracks on a side hill cutting.
 There is no station building.
 From the access road, a short flight of steps leads to the station entrance from where a footbridge gives access to the island platform.
 A bike shed is provided near the footbridge and limited parking is available at the base of the step by the access road.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 1 May 1949 as an additional station on the existing track of the Nippō Main Line.
+Baggage handling was abolished in 1972 and the station became unstaffed.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 24 passengers (boarding only) per day.